wpXtreme/wpdk/index.md

 Your `TestPlugin` main class has also some commodity methods, useful to group together some similar tasks.

-For example, with the method `_defines`, you can insert the definition of all *PHP* `define` used by your class.
+For example, with `_defines` method, you can insert the definition of all *PHP* `define` used by your class.
 You can write your own *PHP* `define` directly in this method, or you can also put your `define` in file `defines.php`, stored whatever in your plugin folders tree, and included by this method.

 `_defines()` internal method has to be invoked in the `TestPlugin` constructor.
 It is not attached to any WordPress action.